By Emily Cleveland-Job, ND, Director of Naturopathic Medicine, Natural Bio Health

 What if I haven’t had a pap smear in many years?

 That is okay, make an appointment anyway.
 It is never too late to start or get back on track with screening.
 Peace of mind is worth a lot!
 Worrying because you don’t know the health of your cervix adds unnecessary stress to your life.
-If you have questions, please do not hesitate to call and talk to one of our friendly doctors or medical staff!
+If you have questions, please do not hesitate to call and talk to one of our friendly providers or medical staff!